MASSENA The Greater Massena Chamber of Commerce will be going back out in search of a new director.

 Thats part of it.
 I knew when I took the job that I would be commuting.
 Commuting is a large part of it.
 Its harder than I realized, she said.

-Ms. Jenkins said that, when she accepted the position as the chamber director, she applied for other jobs at the same time.
+Ms. Jenkins said she accepted the position as the chamber director after pursuing multiple opportunities.

 I was applying for a lot of jobs when I applied for this one.
 A job I thought had gone by because I hadnt heard back from them, they unexpectedly offered me the job.
 Its a hard decision.
 If I could be two people, I would do both things, she said.